School of Visual Arts student and faculty designs win seven ADDY awards

 FourDesign, a student-run design studio that creates branding and marketing materials for local, regional, and national clients, earned three silver ADDYs.
 Led by Assistant Professor of Practice Jeff Joiner, FourDesign connects top-notch student talent with businesses and organizations in need of professional, affordable, strategy-based branding and marketing materials.

-The Park Place app, which helps people find parking in Blacksburg and on the Virginia Tech campus using real-time interactive maps and data, garnered a silver ADDY for students JT Beach of Quinton, Virginia, Justin Bull, of Herndon, Virginia, Kathryne Cashwell of Virginia Beach, Virginia, and Katherine Fairbanks of Fairfax Station, Virginia.
-Developed with Virginia Tech engineering and computer science students, the students designed the app in Dee’s Advanced Visual Communication Design class in fall 2016.
+The Park Place app, which helps people find parking in Blacksburg and on the Virginia Tech campus using real-time interactive maps and data, garnered a silver ADDY for students JT Beach, of Quinton, Virginia; Justin Bull, of Herndon, Virginia; Kathryne Cashwell, of Virginia Beach.
+Virginia; and Katherine Fairbanks. of Fairfax Station, Virginia.
+Virginia Tech engineering and computer science students helped design the app in Dee’s Advanced Visual Communication Design class in fall 2016.